dzcpy/transliteration/README.md

 * This module has been rewritten with ES6, means that it cannot be directly `require`d in the old way.
 You can either use `require('transliteration').transliterate` or ES6 import `import { transliterate as tr, slugify as slug } from 'transliteration'` to load the module.
 * The `options` parameter of `transliterate` now is an `Object` (In 0.1.x it's a string `unknown`).
 * Unknown string will be transliterated as `[?]` instead of `?`.
-* In browser, global variables has changed to `window.transl` and `windnow.slugify`.
+* In browser, global variables have been changed to `window.transl` and `windnow.slugify`.
 Other global variables are removed.

 ## Usage